-In Part 8, we cover embedding SoundCloud, showing how I’ve set up SoundCloud on my personal website, and what approach you can take (set up a playlist, or embed your whole artist profile).
+In Part 8, we cover embedding SoundCloud, and what approach you can take (set up a playlist, or embed your whole artist profile).
 We also talk about Posts vs. Pages, getting organized with Categories, and setting up your Navigation bar (Home, About, Contact, Beatstore etc).

 Embedding SoundCloud on your WordPress Website,